-The scenic views of the community are a major component of natural resources and our hilly terrain offers many scenic vistas.
-The 2017 Planning Board survey showed that 70% of respondents supported identifying and preserving scenic views.
+The scenic views of a community are a major component of natural resources.
 In the 2011 UNH Survey 60% of Mont Vernon residents who responded placed a very high or high priority of protecting views of hills or mountain sides.
 Typical view protection regulations involve height limitations for buildings and structures and/or setbacks.
-Height limitations have been used to preserve views of natural features such as mountain peaks, park areas and river views, and for protecting the stature of historic structures and landmarks
+Height limitations have been used to preserve views of natural features such as mountain peaks, park areas and river views, and for protecting the stature of historic structures and landmarks.